scylladb/scylla-manager/docs/source/sctool.rst

    * - `backup list`_
      - List backups of a given cluster.
    * - `backup delete`_
-     - Deletes one of available snapshots.
+     - Deletes one of the available snapshots.

 backup
 ======